bmitch/arduinotron/README.md

-The goal of this project is to clone the behaviour of the Kork Monotron Delay.
+The goal of this project is to clone the behaviour of the Korg Monotron Delay.

 - Ability to control the LFO.
 - Ability to control the intensity of the frequency change.